Aleksandar Vučić: Personal life

 On 27 July 1997, Vučić married Ksenija Janković, a journalist at Radio Index and Srpska reč.
-The couple had two children before divorcing in 2011.
+The couple had two children before divorcing.
 Janković died on 29 January 2022.
-On 14 December 2013, Vučić married Tamara Đukanović, a diplomat with the Ministry of Foreign Affairs of Serbia.
+At some point Vučić married Tamara Đukanović, a diplomat with the Ministry of Foreign Affairs of Serbia.
 On 9 June 2017, a week after Vučić took the presidential office, his wife gave birth to a son.

-Outside of Serbian, he is fluent in Russian, English and German.
+Apart from Serbian, he is fluent in Russian, English, and German.
 He learned Russian in a Belgrade high school and every second day of the week took a Russian language course to improve his knowledge.

 During the opposition period, he has frequently appeared in popular TV shows.
 In 2006, Vučić became the winner of the first season of the Serbian version of The Pyramid, a talk show with a competitive element broadcast on Pink TV.
 He was the first politician who participated in the humanitarian dance contest Plesom do snova (in 2009) and the first politician to guest-star on a late-night talk show Veče sa Ivanom Ivanovićem (in 2010).
 He also was a guest judge in one episode of the third season of Zvezde Granda, the most popular music competition in Balkans.

 On 15 November 2019, he was hospitalized at a military hospital in Belgrade due to apparent "cardiovascular issues".
 Three days later it was reported that he was released.
-Some, including his media advisor and the deputy mayor of Belgrade, have claimed that his health problems were in part due to pressure from journalists.
+Some, including his media advisor and the deputy mayor of Belgrade, have said that his health problems were in part due to pressure from journalists.
 Vučić explicitly denied this at a media conference shortly after his hospital stay, stating that these health issues were chronic in nature.

-On 8 April 2020, it was revealed that Vučić's 22-year-old son, Danilo, had contracted the coronavirus and was admitted to the Infectious Diseases Clinic in Belgrade.

-During July 2020 Vučić became a student at Belgrade's College of sports and health, with the goal to become a basketball trainer for juniors after he ends his political career.
-Some Serbian journalists have reported that a mandatory condition for entering the College was active participation in sports for three years, which was removed from the official website shortly after Vučić's enrolment.
+During July 2020 Vučić became a student at Belgrade's College of Sports and Health, with the goal to become a basketball trainer for juniors after he ends his political career.
+Some Serbian journalists have reported that a mandatory condition for entering the college was active participation in sports for three years, which was removed from the official website shortly after Vučić's enrollment.